MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltdocompletionprocessingwhensafe.md

 ## -description

-If it is safe to do so, the **FltDoCompletionProcessingWhenSafe** function executes a minifilter driver postoperation callback routine.
+If it is safe to do so, the **FltDoCompletionProcessingWhenSafe** function executes a minifilter driver post-operation callback routine.

 ## -parameters